-In this post I’m sharing some of the systems that solopreneurs benefit from using within their businesses.
-In every category, I’ve included free options, so that you can build your business without breaking the bank.
-None of these are affiliate links, but most of them are among my favourite tools for solopreneurs everywhere.
-Enjoy!
-And if you need even more app recommendations, check out The Appothecary, my ever-evolving database of systems & software.
+In this post I’m sharing some of the systems & software tools that can support solopreneurs and their businesses.
+In every category, I’ve tried to include free options, so that you can build your business without breaking the bank.

 1. Project Management Systems